EXCLUSIVE-Alibaba to resume Hong Kong listing plans as soon as November -sources

 Alibaba results beat estimates on cloud, e-commerce growth

-(Reporting by Julie Zhu in Hing Kong and Joshua Franklin in New York Additional reporting by Scott Murdoch in Hong Kong Editing by Nick Zieminski)
+(Reporting by Julie Zhu in Hing Kong and Joshua Franklin in New York Additional reporting by Scott Murdoch in Hong Kong Editing by Nick Zieminski and Richard Chang)

 ((joshua.franklin@thomsonreuters.com; +1 646-223-6356; Reuters Messaging: joshua.franklin.thomsonreuters.com@reuters.net))